core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Clarified expected roles in the OSCORE group for clients and server.

 * The HKDF Algorithm of Group OSCORE is specified as the corresponding HMAC Algorithm.

+* Generalized semantics of the Multicast-Response-Feedback-Divider Option and renamed it as Feedback-Divider.

 * Clarified pre-conditions and advantages of using deterministic phantom requests.